MUSTAFA892/Chrome-Extensions/README.md

 ### Branching Strategy
 - Use `main` for stable releases.
-- Create feature branches (e.g., `feature/dsa-chat-enhancement`) for new development.
+- Create feature branches (e.g., `feature/ -chat-enhancement`) for new development.
 - Submit pull requests for review.

 ### Commit Guidelines